GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 client_id=123-123-123&scope=openid+profile+address+email+phone
 ```

-## 2. Device Request response
+## Device Request response

-In response, Gluu authorization server generates a unique device verification code and an end-user code that are valid for a limited time and includes them in the HTTP response body using the "application/json" format with a 200 (OK) status code.
+In response, the Gluu authorization server generates a unique device verification code and an end-user code that are valid for a limited time and includes them in the HTTP response body using the "application/json" format with a 200 (OK) status code.
 The response contains the following parameters:

 | Parameter | Description |
 |--|--|